sylvainbx/rust-book-fr/FRENCH/src/ch03-01-variables-and-mutability.md

 you did in Chapter 2, you can make them mutable by adding `mut` in front of the variable name.
-In addition to allowing this value to change, `mut` conveys intent to future readers of the code by indicating that other parts of the code will be changing this variable value.
+In addition to allowing this value to change, `mut` conveys intent to future readers of the code by indicating that other parts of the code will be changing this variable's value.
 -->

 Mais la mutabilité peut s'avérer très utile.
 Les variables sont immuables par